lschampion/bigdata-docker-debian-compose/README.md

-# Big data playground: Cluster with Hadoop, Hive, Spark, Zeppelin and Livy via Docker-compose.
+# Big data playground: Cluster with Hadoop, Hive, Spark, HBase, Zeppelin and Livy via Docker-compose.

 I wanted to have the ability to play around with various big data applications as effortlessly as possible,